 Now a veteran of this panel, at which he appears annually, Michael is Associate Director of CAIR Coalition, a local organization seeking justice for detained immigrants and those facing detention and removal.
 CAIR Coalition works with individual adult and juvenile clients, and coordinates the Immigration Impact Lab, litigating appeals that will affect many immigrant families.
 Michael oversees all aspects of CAIR’s operations and mentors private lawyers handling pro bono cases, in addition to himself directly representing children facing removal.

-Azadeh is the Youth Rights Attorney at the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.
-Azadeh is committed to challenging the multifaceted ways immigrants’ rights are undermined on a daily basis.
-Her work focuses on youth rights in education and in interactions with the criminal legal system; she has worked on multiple cases defending immigrant parents’ rights to be involved in their children’s education.
-Azadeh’s work cuts across many issue areas, with her two primary axes of focus being education justice rights and Fourth Amendment rights in police interactions.
-Her hope is to work closely within every area of the Committee’s expertise to uplift youth voices through advocacy and litigation.
+Azadeh is the Senior Policy Analyst at the National Immigrant Justice Center.
+Before joining NIJC, Azadeh was the Youth Rights Attorney at the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.
+In that position, she used litigation and advocacy to challenge the multifaceted ways immigrants’ rights are undermined on a daily basis, with a focus on youth rights in education and in interactions with the criminal legal system.
+She worked on multiple cases defending immigrant parents’ rights to be involved in their children’s education.

 Sarah is an Associate in the Employment Law Department of Paul Hastings.
 Her practice focuses on wage and hour and employment discrimination litigation, and employment counseling.
 She is also a Lecturer at the University of Pennsylvania Law School and the Fels Institute of Government.
 Sarah is active in pro bono work, having made High Honors on the 2017 Capital Pro Bono Honor Roll.